Articles

 Frequently Asked Questions

-“Bon appétit!” is her most recognizable phrase.
+“Bon appetit!” is her most recognizable phrase, used to close every episode of The French Chef.
 Her most quoted cooking advice is “If you’re afraid of butter, use cream.”
+Both have become cultural touchstones far beyond the cooking world.

-Julia worked as a WWII spy, helped develop shark repellent, didn’t learn to cook until age 36, and her kitchen is now in the Smithsonian.
+Julia was a WWII spy who helped develop shark repellent, stood 6’2″ tall, didn’t learn to cook until age 36, and credited her longevity to “red meat and gin.”
+Her kitchen is now in the Smithsonian, and she was the first woman in her Le Cordon Bleu class.

 – Claire